ggldnl/Hexapod-Operator/README.md

 ## 🤝 Contribution

 Feel free to contribute by opening issues or submitting pull requests.
 For further information, check out the [main Hexapod repository](https://github.com/ggldnl/Hexapod).
+Give a ⭐️ to this project if you liked the content.